 Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code") limits to \$1 million annually the amount that can be deducted by a publicly held corporation for compensation paid to any of its top five executives (as indicated in the Summary Compensation Table for that year), unless the compensation in excess of \$1 million is performance based or meets certain other conditions.
-Payments under the Senior Executive Plan and options granted under the Option Plan with an exercise price of at least fair market value are intended to qualify as performance based compensation exempt from the limitations of Section 162(m) of the Code.
+Payments under the Senior Executive Plan, options and SARs granted under the Equity Plans with an exercise price of at least fair market value and performance shares granted under the 2005 Incentive Award Plan are intended to qualify as performance based compensation exempt from the limitations of Section 162(m) of the Code.
+The Compensation Committee is asking that the shareholders reapprove the Senior Executive Plan in order to continue to pay deductible performance based bonus compensation.
 Payments under the short-term incentive compensation plan are not intended to qualify as performance based compensation and may be subject to the \$1 million deductibility limitation of Section 162(m) of the Code.

-The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, and stock options, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short- and long-term financial performance goals.
+The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, and equity, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short-and long-term financial performance goals.

-Compensation Committee

-George W. Edwards, Jr., Chairman

-E. Richard Brooks

-Andrew McNally IV

-Richard J. Swift
+Compensation Committee George W. Edwards, Jr., Chairman E. Richard Brooks Andrew McNally IV Richard J. Swift Daniel S. Van Riper

-Malcolm Wallop